johnjung/design_after_the_end_of_the_world/README.md

 #### Option 1: "Medieval Times"

 This is set in a dystopian future about 100 years from now.
-Society has entered a new medieval period, and people are interested in homesteading, farming, and defending themselves against marauders.
+Society has entered a neo-medieval period.
+Peoples interests include homesteading, farming, and defending themselves against marauders.

-Higher education has collapsed, but the desire to continue doing science remains.
+The system of higher education has collapsed, but the desire to continue doing science remains.
 For a fee, apprentice scientists learn how to do science from a master.
 Much of this science is of dubious value: for example, a fermentation-powered replication machine promises to create the comforts of the 21st century, but requires users to mash materials in a large vat with their feet, like wine-making.

 Individual videos explore these dubious scientific efforts, and the website itself is for an organization that offers an alternative to current scientific education.